joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 <div className={mode}>
 ```

-If you set the default value to `light` or `dark`, the app's appearance should change.
+If you set the default value to `light` or `dark`, the app's appearance should change on page-load/refresh.

 ## Updating State